kathrynandersondata/COVID_UpcomingElection/README.md

 In voter_participation.py, I identified which states, based on the 2016 presidential election, were swing states.

 I then wanted to see how these states were performing amidst the pandemic.
-In the weeks leading up to the election, swing states had higher cases for population size than non-swing states.
+In the weeks leading up to the election, swing states had higher cases for population size than non-swing states (3.39% population infection rate vs. 3.09% for non-swing states).
 In addition, every swing state was experiencing major increases in cases, with the notable exception of Maine.

 <div style="text-align: center">